-Most of us with pets will have experienced this trauma at some point when your dog goes missing.
+Most of us with pets will have experienced this trauma at some point when our dog goes missing.
 You will look around your neighborhood wishing you’d invested in one of these locators previously!

-Before you look further down to see what we suggest, know that there are many different types of dog locator you can choose from.
+Before you look further down to see what we suggest, know that there are many different types of dog locators you can choose from.

 The main advice we can give would be to really consider getting one of these.
 You’ll kick yourself if you don’t and they’re really not that expensive.

 Here Are the Best Dog Trackers for Your Dog